japila-books/spark-sql-internals/docs/spark-sql-Column.md

 [NOTE]
 ====
-`Column` has a reference to Catalyst's link:spark-sql-Expression.adoc[Expression] it was created for using `expr` method.
+`Column` has a reference to Catalyst's link:expressions/Expression.md[Expression] it was created for using `expr` method.

 [source, scala]
 ----